Google Cloud Key Management Encryption

 To enable secure authentication with Google Cloud Platform (GCP), generate a Service Account key in JSON format.
 This credential file will serve as the authentication mechanism for interacting with GCP services programmatically.

-3. Add GCP Key Vault Storage to Your Code
+### 3. Add GCP KMS Storage to Your Code

-Once GCP connection has been configured, You can fetch the Key to encrypt / decrypt KSM configuration using integration and you need to tell the Secrets Manager SDK to utilize the KMS as storage.
+Once GCP connection has been configured, you can use the GCP KMS integration to encrypt and decrypt the KSM configuration.
+Tell the Secrets Manager SDK to use GCP KMS as storage.

-Once setup, the Secrets Manager GCP Key Vault integration supports all Secrets Manager SDK functionality.
-Your code will need to be able to access the GCP CKM Keys in order to manage the encryption and decryption of the KSM configuration file.
-Using Specified Connection credentials
+Once set up, the Secrets Manager GCP KMS integration supports all Secrets Manager SDK functionality.
+Your code will need to be able to access the GCP KMS keys in order to manage the encryption and decryption of the KSM configuration file.\

 import java.security.Security;